Her feast day is July 22.

 The Biblical Mary Magdalene was a woman of independent means, she followed Jesus, and ministered unto him (Mark 15:40-41), (Luke 8:2-3.)
 She also continued to help and support those first Apostles of Jesus.
 The iconic Templar symbol for her status as the Apostles patron Saint of is her trademark money pouch and X drawn across her garment.
 She is also depicted with a flask or alabaster jar and long light colored hair.
 In France she is frequently identified as the Black Madonna with a child standing in her lap.

 I sincerely hope we will discover more real evidence surrounding the first century Essene Gospels, lost archives and historical documents from France which date earlier than the 13th century.
-Today everyone recognizes women were not mentioned in full through Biblical accounts and that today there are real and important discoveries changing how we read these historical accounts.
+Today everyone recognizes women were not mentioned in full though and that today there are real and important discoveries changing how we read these historical accounts.
 Women are being restored to their rightful place through our modern-day gender debate, painful as it may be for some.

 Mary Magdalene, named Mary of “Magdala”, a town on the western shore of the Lake of Tiberias, 10 kilometers from Copernium, where Jesus based his ministry.
 Outside of The New Testament accounts and the apocrypha nothing is known about her.
 Whether she lived in Magdala or simply born there is unknown, but she was apparently a wealthy woman and dedicated follower of Jesus.